SoftwareDevEngResearch/syllabus-s2019/README.md

         * If you are comfortable with Git already, you can skip this.
     * Sign up for GitHub (if you didn't already)
 3. Introduction to local version control via Git

-#### Homework

-* Join the [Slack chat room](https://oregonstate.enterprise.slack.com): workspace `class-me599-003-sp19`.
-* Sign up for GitHub and [set up your profile.](https://github.com/settings/profile)
-* **Due by Friday 12 April:** project proposal.
-Please submit this via the [`course-projects` repository](https://github.com/SoftwareDevEngResearch/course-projects-s2019) in the GitHub organization (you must have accepted the invitation to the organization), in the `proposals` folder.
-Name your document `LastName-project-proposal.md`; notice the `.md` file extension, which indicates a Markdown file. ([Markdown](https://guides.github.com/features/mastering-markdown/) is a lightweight plaintext format used commonly for things like READMEs.)
-  * **Submission process**: Use the "Create new file" button in the [`proposals` folder via the web interface](https://github.com/SoftwareDevEngResearch/course-projects-s2019/tree/master/proposals) to submit your proposal as a pull request.
-(The "Upload files" button will not work, since you do not have write permissions for this repository.)
-Alternatively, you can:
-    1. Fork the repo into your own account (use the "Fork" button)
-    2. Clone a local copy to your computer
-    3. Add the file in the proposals folder, and commit this addition
-    4. Push the change to your version of the repo (`git push`)
-    5. On your repo at GitHub, submit a new pull request back to the original “upstream” repo.
-  * Please describe the functionality of your intended software project, including who might use it.
-This includes what the software will actually do—will it simulate something, process data, or something else?—the overall components you expect to design, and expected inputs/outputs.
-  * Most packages should build on some existing methodology, so cite papers as appropriate.
-Also describe how this builds on any prior work you've done, if relevant.
-Make it clear how this software package will be different from existing work (yours or otherwise).
-  * You should talk about any packages you expect to depend on (if known).
-  * It is fine if you plan to develop a graphical user interface for your software package, but that should not be the main or primary contribution.
-  * Proposals should be one or two pages long.

 ### Lecture 2: Remote Version Control, Licensing & Copyright